0xSpraggins/hacking-ethernaut/README.md

 Vulnerability: From previous knowledge of `delegatecall` and state variable storage, this contract can be hacked using an exploit contract that has the same state variable structure as the `Preservation` contract.
 Because `delegatecall` is being used to call `LibraryContract` and `LibraryContract`s state variable layout does not match `Preservation` a hacker can easy call `setFirstTime` with the address of the exploit contract which would then set the first `timeZone1Library` to the address of the exploit contract.
 Now all the hacker needs to do is have a function with the same time signature `setTime(uint256)` in the exploit contract and have the function logic set storage slot 2 to the desired `owner` address.
 Now the next time the exploit contract calls `setFirstTime` it can pass the desired `owner` address and through `delegatecall` the `Preservation` contract will set the `owner` to the desired address.

+Level 17: Recovery

+Problem: A token creation lost 0.001 ether.
+Recover the funds.

+Vulnerability: Smart contracts are deployed on chain using the `CREATE` opcode.
+The address of deployed contracts is calculated using the deployers address and their account nonce.
+This allows us to find the lost token address easily.
+Once the address is found, the lost funds must be recovered.
+In `SimpleToken`  the `destroy` function utilizes `selfDestruct` which when called destroys the contract and travels all tokens to a desired address. `destroy` is not protected so any user can call it and pass an address to steal the funds.
+Knowing both of these points allows a hacker to compute the lost contract address and collect or burn all tokens within the contract.